rahimegunay/Terraform-project/README.md

     git clone <repository_url>
     cd terraform-nginx-webserver
 2. Update the terraform.tfvars file with your AWS credentials and customize any other variables as needed.
-3. Initialize the Terraform workspace: terraform init
+3. Initialize the Terraform workspace terraform init

 ## Terraform Configuration